MrBlackswordsman/MockingGenerator/README.md

 # MockingGenerator
-A generator to randomly conver text from lowercase to uppercase.
+A generator to randomly convert text from lowercase to uppercase.